 - Take photographs of the incident and the resulting injuries – If your injuries are visible or there is any damage to the scene, take photos to prove what happened.
-Of course, in some cases, your injuries will not be visible, and so this piece of evidence will not be applicable to your claim.
+Of course, your injuries will not be visible in some cases, so this piece of evidence will not apply to your claim.

 - Seek the necessary medical advice and treatment – Of course, it is important to see a doctor for health reasons.
 Nonetheless, it is also vital for your agency worker compensation case.
-This is because the medical report your health professional provides is the most crucial piece of evidence in any claim, which will be used to determine how much money you receive.
+This is because the medical report your health professional provides is the most crucial piece of evidence in any claim, which could determine how much money you receive.

-When making your workers compensation and temp agency injury case, you can claim agency worker compensation for the following:
+When making your workers compensation and temp agency injury case, you can claim agency worker compensation with calculations of the following:

 - Claims for temporary and permanent damage – You can claim any temporary or permanent damage you have experienced because of the accident.

 - Financial losses and expenses – You can claim for any out-of-pocket expenses you have been subject to as a direct consequence of your injuries, for example, counselling expenses, loss of income, and travel costs.

 - Pain and suffering caused by your accident – This includes physical, psychological or emotional injuries.

 The first thing you always need to do before looking at agency worker compensation is to seek medical advice.
 Even if your injuries seem minor, it is important to see a doctor.
-After all, not only could symptoms arise later down the line, but also your medical report is the most crucial piece of evidence.
+After all, symptoms arise later down the line, but your medical report is the most crucial piece of evidence.
 Make sure you keep a copy of your medical report.
 Once you have done this, you need to record the injury in the accident book at your place of temporary employment.
-You should either speak to your employer or the person that is in charge of health and safety to record this.
+You should either speak to your employer or the person in charge of health and safety to record this.